tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/documentation.md

   - Excellent TypeScript support
   - Example usage from sidebar component:

-By following these guidelines, developers can effectively contribute to the SaaS template project and maintain a high level of code quality and development velocity.
+By following these guidelines, developers can effectively contribute to the project and maintain a high level of code quality and development velocity.

 ## Monitoring and Error Tracking